This article explains the difference between a subscription owner and a domain owner. We also go through a few reasons the information might differ.

 At one.com, we recognise two types of owners:

-Subscription owner - owns all content on the web space, including email, and is responsible for paying the subscription fees and keeping the contact details up-to-date.
+Subscription owner - Responsible for paying the subscription fees and keeping the contact details up-to-date.
+They also own all content, if any, on the web space, including email.

 - Domain owner (registrant) - owns the domain name and needs to approve domain changes, e.g. name server changes, updates to registration details on the domain, or domain transfers to another registrar.